agilesix/AgileSix.com/src/content/blog-posts/built-to-deliver-responsible-ai-in-practice.md

 title: "Built to Deliver: Responsible AI in Practice"
 subtitle: How a Six-Person Team Helped VA Get Benefits to Veterans Faster
-shortdescription: Our Agile Six team partnered with the Department of Veterans Affairs (VA) to digitize and deliver two complex benefits forms on a two-month deadline.
+shortdescription: Our Agile Six team partnered with the Department of Veterans Affairs (VA) to digitize and delivered two complex benefits forms on a two-month deadline.
 Work that typically takes at least six months per form.
 "That mix of experience, focus, and trust allowed the team to move quickly and to become the first team in the Benefits Intake Optimization (BIO) initiative to pass both architecture and staging reviews, and ship both forms shortly after the government reopened." — @Berni Bernardini Xiong
 background: /img/built-to-deliver-linkedin-blog.png
 audio: https://player.simplecast.com/42bbb694-a1bb-49cc-a28d-1e0a9f73cf10?dark=false
 ---